geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Before my prince, and all his peers, to prove

-" False to his honour and his lady's love ;
+" False to his honour and his lady's love;

 " Forlorn, deserted, in her lonely bower,